Samsung/ErrorSanitizer/README.md

    ```shell
    cat "/etc/passwd"
    ```
-Now let\`s do the same using ErrorSanitizer.
+Now let's do the same using ErrorSanitizer.

 1. Clone project
    ```shell